MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 Response Code: 204 (Success: No Content)

-## Retrieve Data from the Intelligence Server
+## Retrieve data from the Intelligence Server

 You can create an instance of a report, cube, or dossier and retrieve the data for that instance.
 You can get all the data for a report or cube instance, but you can only get the data for a specific visualization in a dossier instance.